 Sephiroth (Final Fantasy VII & Crisis Core: FFVII)

 In a long-running series that features more than a couple of gaming’s greatest villains, Sephiroth stands above all the others.
-The One-Winged Angel was originally a hero, but he fell into total insanity after learning the truth behind his birth, and eventually ends up perpetrating some of the most memorable acts of virtual villainy that I’ve ever experienced (for example, the most iconic murder in gaming).
+The One-Winged Angel was originally a hero, but he was driven mad after learning the truth behind his birth, and eventually ends up perpetrating some of the most memorable acts of virtual villainy that I’ve ever experienced (for example, the most iconic murder in gaming).
 His backstory, build-up, theme music, and boss battle are all top notch, making Sephiroth a phenomenal antagonist who has stood the test of time.

 Joel & Ellie (The Last of Us)

 After playing through what might be the most soul-crushing prologue ever, it’s easy to understand why Joel, the player character is so cold and detached from almost everyone in his life.
 But then Ellie shows up and starts chipping away at the emotional barriers Joel has had up for decades.
 Joel’s dourness is no match for Ellie’s humor, curious nature, and perseverance.
 Even after her own tragic losses (one of which is further explored in the Left Behind DLC), dealing with scores of infected, and getting far too close for comfort with the worst that humanity has to offer, Ellie is still a mostly normal teenager.
-In a world where there isn’t much left to fight for, Joel stumbled upon something worth protecting and caring about.
+In a world where there isn’t much left to fight for, Joel stumbled upon something worth protecting and caring about, and he’s eventually willing to sacrifice anything or anyone to protect her.
 Seeing the bond between them slowly grow is developer Naughty Dog’s storytelling at its absolute finest, and cements the pair as two of the most memorable characters in all of gaming.